amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk smoothed_plot](figure/smoothed_plot-1.png)

 <h3>Interpretation</h3>
-The plots show that the weekday step counts peak eary in the day, plateau for some hours, and then increase later in the day.
+The plots show that the weekday step counts peak early in the day, plateau for some hours, and then increase later in the day.
 The weekend step counts build quickly and do not plateau.
 This seems consistent with a traditional 40-hour work week schedule.